tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ### #3 Masternodes
 #### What is it?

 A masternode is a server on a dencentralised network.
 It is utilized to complete unique functions in ways ordinary nodes cannot.
-It can be used for features like direct send/instant
+It can be used for features like direct send/instant transactions or private transactions.

+Because of their increased capabilities, masternodes typically require a sizable investment in order to run.
+However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating.

 Masternodes are a type of full node that offers various services to a network and are compensated by the network for these functions.
 Like all full nodes, masternodes host an entore copy of the Blockchain.
 However, masternodes differ from ordinary full nodes in a few important ways.

-Masternodes perform specialied transactions like InstantSend and PrivateSend

-In Dash, the masternodes represent the layer that is responsible for caring, cultivating and expanding the Dash digital currency as a whole.
-It is also the layer that makes the governance and tresury decisions.

 Masternodes will get the standard return on their stakes.
 But will also be entitled to a portion of the transaction fees.
 Allowing for a greater ROI.

 #### Who does it?

+- Block
+- Bata
+- Crown
+- Chaincoin
 - Dash
+- Diamond
+- ION
+- Monetary Unit
+- Neutron
 - PIVX
-- Crown
-- ExclusiveCoin
+- Vcash
-- Helium
+- XtraBytes

 #### Strengths

 - Sustain and care of the ecosystem
--
+- Masternodes perform specialised services
+  * InstantSend (instant transactions- in contrast, Bitcoin takes about 10 minutes to confirm a payment)
+  * PrivateSend (anonymous transactions- in contrast, Bitcoin transactions are totally public and traceable.
+Only the identity of the addresses is anonymous)
+  * Decentralised Governance (masternodes govern, while the blockchain funds development- in contrast, Bitcoin is controlled by few big miners and funded by 3rd party centralised institutions with self interests)
+  *

 #### Weaknesses